Lady Catherine Gordon: Life as Warbeck's Widow

 Henry VII paid some of her expenses from his privy purse and gave her clothing.
 The privy purse accounts record her name as "Lady Kateryn Huntleye".
 The gifts of clothing included, in October 1498, a black velvet gown trimmed with mink and Calabrian squirrel, and a black cloth gown trimmed with lettice and miniver; in March 1499 a tawny gown edged with black velvet, frontlets, and tippets; in April 1502, black and crimson velvet for gown and black kersey for stockings; and in November 1502, black satin, and other black cloth, to be trimmed with mink (from her own stock) and miniver, with a crimson bonnet.

 On 25 January 1502, Catherine attended the ceremony of marriage between James IV and Margaret Tudor at Richmond Palace.
 James IV was represented by the Earl of Bothwell as his proxy.
-In February 1503, Lady Catherine was a mourner at the funeral of Queen Elizabeth, arriving in a "chair", a carriage, with Lady Fitzwalter and Lady Mountjoy.
+In February 1503, Lady Catherine was a mourner at the funeral of Elizabeth of York, arriving in a "chair", a carriage, with Lady Fitzwalter and Lady Mountjoy.
 Lady Catherine made the offerings at the masses and with 37 other ladies placed a pall, an embroidered cloth, on the coffin at Westminster Abbey.